ant-nrfconnect/sdk-ant/doc/getting_started.rst

 Setting up nRF Connect SDK
 **************************

-The nRF Connect SDK uses west to manage a combination of multiple Git repositories and versions.
+The nRF Connect SDK (sdk-nrf) uses west to manage a combination of multiple Git repositories and versions.

 You must use the west tool to install all components of the nRF Connect SDK including ANT.
 The required version of west is 0.10.0 or higher.

 .. note::
-   ANT for nRF Connect SDK is available in sdk-nrf's west manifest from version **v2.1.99-dev1**
+   ANT for nRF Connect SDK is available for sdk-nrf version **v2.1.99-dev1** and up

 Follow the installation instuctions in the `nRF Connect SDK Getting started <https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/getting_started.html>`_ guide.